The process of stretching your ears is simple, pain-free and one of the easiest (and coolest) body modifications you can do.

 Stretch Up.
 Stand Out.

-Now we are getting to the really juicy parts!
-How do you actually stretch your lobes?
+Now we are getting to the really juicy parts.. how to properly gauge ears.

 Well, there are three methods we approve to safely stretch your ears: